 9. Want a relaxing day with the family?
 Morse Park features beautiful views of the Hickory Nut Gorge, perfect for a picnic or a peaceful day with the kids.
 Open year round, this 23-acre park has four distinct sections: the meadow, the gardens, the wetlands, and the riverside.
 The park includes tennis courts, a basketball court, picnic tables and grills, a playground, paved walking paths and more!
 Morse Park is pet friendly, so bring your furry friend on a leash and enjoy a beautiful day by the lake.

 10. Search for a treasure in Lake Lure and the Blue Ridge Foothills by gem mining.
 Try flume mining by grabbing a bucket and bellying up to a trough filled with sand and running water.
-Thermal City Gold & Gem Mine at Union Mills is operated by real prospectors and has been in operation since 1830.
 Broad River Gems & Mining Co. in Rutherfordton has riverside mining, an impressive gift shop, and a 95,000-year-old cave bear skeleton!
 At Chimney Rock Gemstone Mine in Chimney Rick Village, you’re likely to find aquamarine, emeralds, rubies, garnets, quartz, agates, hematite, amethysts and more.

 Lake Lure and the Blue Ridge Foothills is a beautiful area full of kid-friendly adventures just waiting to be explored.
 Indoor or outdoor, in the mountains or the foothills, we have something for the both the kid and the kid-at-heart.